JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - The big difference is that we didn't need any prototype properties or constructors.
 The prototype chain still will look the same - this is usually quite straight forward compared to the other ways.
 This is the least used way however - still important to know.
 - The big takeaway is that `object.create()` creates a new object, and the prototype of that object will be the object that we pass in.

-- <strong>Inheritance Between Classes</strong>
+- <strong>Inheritance Between Classes: Constructor Function</strong>

 - Usually we want a child class to have the same functionality as the parent class with some additional functionality (usually we pass in the same parameters + some additional ones).
 - Check useful screenshots for inheritance between classes (as has some notes too).

+- <strong>Inheritance Between Classes: ES6 Classes </strong>

+- For this we only need two ingredients, the `extend` keyword and the `super function`.
+- The `extend` keyword will link the prototypes behind the scenes.
+- Again check useful screenshots.
+- If you don't need any new properties, you will not need a constructor method in the child class!

+- <strong>Inheritance Between Classes: Object.create()</strong>
+-